Indigenous Services | St. Clair College

 Indigenous Education and Council (IEC)

 St. Clair College has an active IEC that gathers quarterly.
-These community and college members are advocates and ambassadors of the vibrant and diverse First Nations, Inuit and Métis student populations that are represented on campus
+These community and college members are advocates and ambassadors of the vibrant and diverse First Nations, Inuit and Métis student populations that are represented on campus.

-IEC 2021-2022 Committee Membership:
+IEC 2024-2025 Committee Membership:

-Mark Benoit, Chair, School of Academic Studies (Staff)
+• Mark Benoit - Chair, Academic Studies

 Land Acknowledgement